code-423n4/2022-02-pooltogether/README.md

 - To ensure that only the TWAB Delegator can control the Delegation instances.
 - To ensure that the Delegation lock behaves as expected
+- The representative should NOT have access to the delegator's funds.
+The rep can only delegate.

 Of course this list isn't comprehensive, so if you see anything else let us know!